 With the recent advancement in genetic, hormonal and biological understanding of the many and varied disorders affecting sexual development, it is nevertheless possible to make a relatively quick diagnosis and achieve excellent outcomes for a child with a disorder of sex development (DSD).

 Obesity within our society is the major child health problem of our age.
-1 in 4 children are now overweight or obese while 2 in 3 adults are similarly affected leading to rising rates of Type 2 Diabetes Mellitus, cardiovascular disease, fatty liver disease, osteoarthritis, some cancers and mental illness (depression, anxiety and low self-esteem and poor body image).
+1 in 4 children are now overweight or obese while 2 in 3 adults are similarly affected leading to rising rates of Type 2 Diabetes Mellitus, cardiovascular disease, non-alcoholic fatty liver disease, osteoarthritis, some cancers and mental illness (depression, anxiety and low self-esteem and poor body image).

 While we all have a responsibility for ourselves and our Families to stay healthy and active, the truth is that in our society, as it is currently structured that without concerted efforts on the part of parents as their children’s role models, ALL OF US (parents, children and their doctors alike) gain weight excessively and place ourselves at risk of the many health complications of obesity.